derlin/bitdowntoc/README.md

 Options:
-  --version                                Show version and exit --indent-chars=<text>                    Characters used for indenting the toc (default: '-*+') --concat-spaces / --no-concat-spaces     Whether to trim heading spaces in generated links (foo-bar) or not
+  --version                                Show version and exit --indent-chars=<text>                    Characters used for indenting the toc (default: '-*+') --indent-spaces=<int>                    Number of spaces per indentation level for indenting the toc (default: 3) --concat-spaces / --no-concat-spaces     Whether to trim heading spaces in generated links (foo-bar) or not
                                            (foo----bar) (default: true)
   --anchors-prefix=<text>                  Prefix added to all anchors and TOC links (e.g. 'heading-') (default: '')